eikek/docspell/website/site/content/docs/install/docker.md

 There is a [docker-compose](https://docs.docker.com/compose/) setup available in the `/docker/docker-compose` folder.
 This setup is similiar to the example above, adding fulltext search and a PostgreSQL database by using just one command.
-It's only 3 steps to get started:
+It's only a few steps to get started.

 ### Start Docspell
-#### Get the docker-compose files
+#### 1. Get the docker-compose files

-Either via cloning the whole repository:
+There are two options.
+You can clone the whole repository:

 ```bash
 $ git clone https://github.com/eikek/docspell
 ```

 This downloads all sources.
-What you need is only one subdirectory.
+What you actually need is only 3 files.
 So if you don't have git or don't want to clone the whole repo, use these steps instead: